michaelyunzheng/training-arc/README.md

 Shell, Git, debugging, profiling and development workflow.

 **Build**
 Ship a real-time multiplayer game.
-Use it to get better at architecture, networking, databases, concurrency, testing and failure handling.
+Use it to get better at architecture, networking, databases, concurrency, testing, observability and failure handling.

 ## Systems